Skip to content

 Course Outline

 Global events and legal developments continue to highlight the relevance of international law to various aspects of our lives.
 From dealing with climate change and environmental disasters, to promoting food and energy security; from protecting vulnerable groups to ensuring that telecommunication infrastructure is secured, international law provides the framework for States, international organizations and others to work together.
-This summer school provides participants a solid overview of international law, and the tools they need to undertake further research and study in the area.
+This five-day summer school provides a solid overview of international law, and the tools they need to undertake further research and study in the area.
 You will be studying at a world leading institute of international law research, whilst based in the heart of one of the world's most international cities.

-• Basic Concepts of International Law
+• Introduction to International Law / Basic Concepts of International Law

 • International Human Rights Law